kevoomedia/K-v--Md/Kévøø.md

 ## Contributions

-Contributions to *Kévøø😜-Md* are welcome!
+Contributions to *Këvøø-Md* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 ## THANKS TO [GOD]

 ## License

-The *Kévøø😜-Md* is released under the [MIT License](https://opensource.org/licenses/MIT).
+The *Këvøø-Md* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *BMW-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Ibrahim Tech
+Enjoy the diverse features of the *Këvøø-Md*  to enhance your Whatsapp more enjoyable 😜Powered by Këvøø Tech
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>